 The account can be opened online or in branch but after that, access is in branches only, so make sure there's one near you if you're going to need regular access.

 If the balance of the registered adult NISA drops below £1, or for non-Halifax NISA customers, the account pays a clean rate of 3% AER.
-For adults, the NISA Saver Online pays a decent 1.5% AER - see how it compares in the Top Cash NISA guide.
+For adults, the NISA Saver Online pays a low 1.25% AER.
+It's not a top rate but see how it compares in the Top Cash NISA guide.